Check out our Resources section for free tax guides, forms, and more!

 Standard Deduction Overview

-The Tax Cuts and Jobs Act (TCJA) of 2017 made significant changes to the individual income tax, including the elimination of personal exemptions.
+The Tax Cuts and Jobs Act (TCJA) of 2017 made significant changes to the individual income tax, including the suspension of personal exemptions (2018 – 2025).
 To compensate, the standard deduction was nearly doubled for the 2018 tax year.
-For tax years 2019 through 2021, the standard deduction amount will be adjusted to a slightly higher amount from the previous tax year.
+Each year since, the standard deduction has increased in value to compensate for inflation.

-Next year, the standard deduction for the 2021 tax year will be:
+Next year, the standard deduction for the 2024 tax year (taxes filed April 2025) will be:

 Taxpayers who are 65 years or older or blind, however, receive additional deduction amounts above the standard deduction offered to most taxpayers.
-Here are the amounts for the 2020 tax year.
+Here are the amounts for the 2023 and 2024 tax years.

 Most taxpayers are eligible to take the standard deduction, but there are a few exceptions.
 If you are married and file separately, you may not use the standard deduction if your partner opts for itemized deductions.
 You are also ineligible if you’re filing as an estate, common trust fund, or a partnership.
 Non-resident aliens or dual-status aliens who are filing for a period of less than 12 months are also ineligible.
 If you are claimed as a dependent on someone else’s tax return, your deduction may also be limited.